FriendsOfVictoire/WidgetAlertButtonBundle/README.md

 If you haven't already, you can follow the steps to set up Victoire *[here](https://github.com/Victoire/victoire/blob/master/setup.md)*

-#Install the AlertBundle Button :
+#Install the AlertButton Bundle :

 Run the following composer command :